 - Federal- you do not recognize the transfer to CVHS as income, provided it goes directly from the IRA administrator to us; therefore, you are not entitled to an income tax charitable deduction for your gift.

-- State- each state has different laws, so you will need to consult your own advisors.
+- State- each state has different laws, so you will need to consult your own advisers.
 Some states have a state income tax and will include this transfer as income.
 Within those states, some will allow for a state income tax charitable deduction and others will not.
 Other states base their state income tax on the federal income tax paid.
 Still other states have no income tax at all.

 - Does this transfer qualify as my required minimum distribution?